 “I ain’t scared of Dusty Randall.
 Let that punk set foot on my property.
 I got a shotgun and I don’t miss.
 I’d love a chance to blow his ass clear across North Carolina.”

-“I love your fighting spirit but please, lay low.
+“I love your fighting spirit but please, lie low.
 Good night, Jenna.
 Get some rest.
 I’ll call you tomorrow.”
 He left.

-When her lawyer called the next day, the news was as expected – not good.
-Dusty had indeed been released on bail that morning.
-He never actually went to the jail.
+When her lawyer called the next day, the news was as expected—not good.
+They had released Dusty on bail that morning.
+He never went to the jail.
 His family arranged for him to be held overnight at the hospital.
 The Randalls were making noises about suing her, but her lawyer explained NC law was on her side.
 The broken door, the recording of the 911 call and the all-important restraining order proved that she was within her rights to defend herself, with deadly force if necessary.
 The good news was that he had the case placed before the new unbiased judge.
 The bad news was that the case wouldn’t be heard for another month.
-Until that time Dusty was free to do as he pleased.
+Until that time, Dusty was free to do as he pleased.

 “He knows where I work.
 I can’t take a month off.
 He’s going to find me and kill me.”